Edit this page

 The server is free to respond with any HTTP status code, regardless of the validation result.
 Unpoly will always consider a validation request to be successful, even if the server responds with a non-200 status code.

-Upon seeing an X-Up-Validate header, the server now renders a new state form from request parameters, showing eventual validation errors and updating dependent fields:
+Upon seeing an X-Up-Validate header, the server now renders a new state form from request parameters, showing eventual validation errors and updating dependent elements:

 <form action="/users">